15 Easy Steps to Designing a Green Home

 8. Grow vegetables and herbs

 Establish a vegetable and/or herb garden.
-I have some Italian in-laws who are now in the eighties.
-They still grow all their vegetables, have olive trees, and make their own bread.
+I have some Italian in-laws who are now in their eighties.

 9. Replace flooring with renewal material options

-When replacing floor coverings it is wise to select environmentally friendly products for example sisal, coir (coconut), seagrass, Cork, and wool.
+When replacing floor coverings, it is wise to select environmentally friendly products, such as sisal, coir (coconut), seagrass, Cork, and wool.

-When selecting timber it is best to use timber grown in plantation forests or Forest Stewardship Council (FSC) sustainably managed certificate timber.
+When selecting timber, it is best to use wood grown in plantation forests or sustainably managed certified timber from the Forest Stewardship Council (FSC).

 Ideally, choose recycled timber.
-Some other good eco-friendly options are Masonite, cork, rubber, and bamboo.
+Other good eco-friendly options are Masonry, cork, rubber, and bamboo.
 It pays to be careful.

-Also, take into consideration stormwater and avoid fully patched areas that can cause runoff.
-Use porous pathing or tiles that allow some space for soil and grass to grow.
+Also, consider stormwater and avoid fully patched areas that can cause runoff.
+Use porous paving or tiles that allow some space for soil and grass to grow.

-Install a rainwater tank connected up to fill the washing machine.
+Install a rainwater tank connected to the washing machine.
 This grey water can also be used for the toilet or watering the garden.

-A few years ago my husband and I attended a Water Wise Garden seminar.
-One of the most interesting suggestions was to take care not to overwater your garden.
+A few years ago, my husband and I attended a Water Wise Garden seminar.
+One of the most interesting suggestions was to avoid overwatering your garden.

-We were very pleased as we had certainly not over-watered our garden.
-It was recommended to water plants frequently when you first plant them.
+We were very pleased, as we had certainly not overwatered our garden.
+It was recommended that plants be watered frequently when they were first planted.

-Then slowly cut down on the times you water the plants.
+Then, slowly reduce the number of times you water the plants.
 This will encourage them to establish deep root systems.

 In Australia, we have had many years of drought.
-Many of our plants and trees have survived.
-Many keen gardeners have killed their plants with kindness.
+Many of our plants and trees have survived, and many keen gardeners have killed their plants with kindness.

-We can also tend to over-water house plants.
+We can also tend to overwater house plants.
 Use some budget water-wise ideas.
-For example, use dishwashing water and children's bath water to water plants.
+For example, water plants with dishwashing water and children's bath water.

 Buy and use a greywater hose (they can be purchased at hardware stores).
-Maybe consider composting toilets and/or using dual flush toilets (Caroma's Cosmos).
+Consider composting toilets and/or dual flush toilets (Caroma's Cosmos).

 Or use retrofit kits to minimize water usage in existing toilets.
 Switch to low-flow shower heads.